n0tic/TwitchBot/README.md

 >[Host] = "irc.chat.twitch.tv" // IRC address | IP
 >[Port] = "6667" // Port

-### Twitch updates
+### Bugs
-Twitch had an update recently which affects the chat.
-I noticed the bot was unable or was refused to use the chat of offline channels.
-This may be a permanent patch from twitch or a temporary one.
-In any case, this is important to note.
+>I noticed that the bot was having problems connecting and reading some chats.
+I tried logging in to the bot account and it started working again.